Contact the TCC Library

 Answered By Library Staff

 The CRAAP Test was used as a way to evaluate sources.
-However, there has been a movement to move to the SIFT Method (link below to more information), as it gets students to think more critically about a source.
+However, there has been a movement toward using the SIFT Method (link below to more information), as it gets students to think more critically about a source.

 CRAAP is an acronym for a series of questions one can use to help evaluate the quality and reliability of an informational resource, whether it is a book, an article, website, or other type of source.
 It stands for: